hashicorp/terraform-provider-docker/website/docs/r/service.html.markdown

 ```

 ~> **NOTE on `mode`:** if neither `global` nor `replicated` is specified, the service
-will be starter in `replicated` mode with 1 replica.
+will be started in `replicated` mode with 1 replica.

 <a id="mounts"></a>